Skip to main content

 Flora Ecosystems

-The turlough system at Coole-Garryland is considered the most diverse in Ireland for both its physiography and vegetation, uniquely characterized by its intimate association with mature woodland.
-Turlough vegetation includes specialized plants such as shoreweed, spike-rush, water-purslane, and the rare fen violet, adapted to the dramatic seasonal water level fluctuations.
-A species of starwort (Callitriche palustris) has recently been recorded here, representing its only known location in Ireland.
-The woodland component includes well-formed high forest on deep soil pockets, dwarf woodland on limestone pavement, and veteran trees that have witnessed centuries of the estate's history.
+The turlough system at Coole-Garryland is considered the most diverse in Ireland for both its physiography and vegetation, uniquely characterised by its intimate association with mature woodland.
+[1] Turlough vegetation includes specialised plants such as shoreweed, spike-rush, water-purslane, and the rare fen violet (Viola persicifolia), adapted to dramatic seasonal water level fluctuations.
+[2] A species of starwort (Callitriche palustris) has been recorded here, representing its first known station in Ireland.
+[1] The woodland component includes well-formed high forest on deep soil pockets, dwarf woodland on limestone pavement, and veteran trees.

 Geology